Adding a New Model#

 3. (Optional) Implement tensor parallelism and quantization support#

 If your model is too large to fit into a single GPU, you can use tensor parallelism to manage it.
 To do this, substitute your model’s linear and embedding layers with their tensor-parallel versions.
-For the embedding layer, you can simply replace nn.Embedding with VocabParallelEmbedding.
+For the embedding layer, you can simply replace torch.nn.Embedding with VocabParallelEmbedding.
 For the output LM head, you can use ParallelLMHead.
 When it comes to the linear layers, we provide the following options to parallelize them:

 • ReplicatedLinear: Replicates the inputs and weights across multiple GPUs.
 No memory saving.